- Life & Money

 How to invest in a REIT

 Shares of publicly traded REITs can be bought and sold on an exchange, just like stocks and bonds.
 That means that all you need to do to invest in REITs is open a brokerage account.
-In addition to holding REITs in a taxable investment account, REITs can also be held in an IRA and, increasingly, in many 401(k)s.
+In addition to holding REITs in a taxable investment account, REITs can also be held in qualified accounts (like an IRA).

 Of course, investors must perform their own due diligence before making any investment decision, whether that includes investing in stocks, bonds or REITs.
 When evaluating REITs, you’ll want to consider their cash flow, debt levels, dividend payout history and other factors to ensure that the business is healthy.

 While a REIT is itself a great way to invest in a diversified portfolio of real estate, it’s important to recognize that, at the end of the day, a REIT is a single company.
-Therefore, it’s typically advised that investors select multiple REITs when building their portfolio in order to properly diversify their holdings.
+So, it’s typically a good idea to select multiple REITs when building your portfolio.
+Another way to properly diversify your holdings is to purchase a real estate fund.

-Real estate investment trusts offer investors several potential benefits, including:
+Real estate investment trusts offer investors several potential benefits, including that they provide:

 - An easy and convenient way of investing in real estate without having to purchase physical property.

-- You can invest in real estate without a significant amount of upfront capital.
+- An investment in real estate without a significant amount of upfront capital.

-- A more diversified means of investing in real estate as opposed to purchasing a single piece of property.
+- A more diversified way to invest in real estate compared to purchasing a single piece of property.

 - An excellent means of income generation due to distribution requirements that they must meet.

 But just like other asset classes, REITs also come with certain drawbacks that may make them less than ideal for certain investors or for certain investment scenarios.
-These include:
+These include the following:

 - REITs are designed to return value to shareholders through dividend payments.
 Because only 10 percent of taxable income can be reinvested back into the business, this limits how much the business can grow and, by extension, how much share prices can appreciate.

-- Dividends that an investor receives from their REIT investments will typically be taxed at the investor’s ordinary income tax rate, which will usually be higher than the rate qualified dividends are taxed at.
+- Dividends that investors receive from their REIT investments will typically be taxed at the investors’ ordinary income tax rates.

-- Due to the nature of how they do business, REITs tend to carry significant levels of debt, which may make some investors nervous.
+- Due to the nature of how they do business, REITs tend to carry significant levels of debt.

-- REITs are sensitive to changes in interest rates, like the broader equities market.
+- REITs are sensitive to changes in interest rates, like the broader equities and fixed income markets.
 That’s because rising rates can make it more expensive for REITs to operate.

 Real estate investment trusts can offer investors an easy and convenient means of investing in real estate.
-By doing so, REITs can play several important roles in an investment portfolio — most notably, as a diversifier and income generator.
+By doing so, REITs can play several important roles in an investment portfolio—especially as a diversifier and income generator.

-Of course, REITs are only one asset class and are typically paired with others like stocks, bonds and commodities in a well-diversified portfolio.
-If you’re interested in REITs, a financial advisor can help you see how they can fit into your larger financial picture.
+Of course, REITs are only one asset class and are typically paired with others, like stocks, bonds and commodities, in a well-diversified portfolio.
+If you’re interested in REITs, your financial advisor can help you see how they can fit into your larger financial picture.

 Want more?
 Get financial tips, tools, and more with our monthly newsletter.